What DNSFilter Does To Keep Our DNS Network From Going Down

 At DNSFilter, we’ve never had a global outage.
 You’ve probably heard us say that before.
 We repeat that because it’s something we’re proud of, and we’ve done a lot of work to ensure that our DNS network (our anycast network) has 100% uptime.
 What I want to address here is how we achieve that uptime.

 Anycast is a way to route a network when there are multiple routing paths available.
-In our case, we have over 50 data centers globally that someone’s DNS request might go through.
+In our case, we have nearly 90 data centers globally in over 60 cities that someone’s DNS request might go through.
 We announce the same IPs from those data centers, from Singapore to New York City.

 Our users point their DNS requests to the IP addresses we supply.
 Depending on which data center you’re closest to, your DNS requests will be sent to that data center.
 So if you’re in Germany, your requests might go through our Frankfurt location, while if you’re in the Pacific Northwest your requests will likely go through our Seattle location.

 We’re able to do this through BGP (Border Gateway Protocol) and announcing our IP space from multiple locations; this is what enables anycast.
 We use a technology called ECS to pass along a portion of your source IP so that authoritative DNS servers and CDNs can determine your “true” location and point you to the best servers for them.
 Using that information, our servers send your DNS requests to the closest server based on your location.
 As an example, if you’re in Portland, using our Seattle anycast POP, but the website you’re using happens to have a Portland CDN location, ECS will enable that provider to send you to the Portland CDN location instead of the more-distant Seattle location.
 This results in a much faster experience for you as an end user.